Business Automation

 One automation often reveals others.
 Most clients start with one thing and grow from there.

-Automation projects start with a conversation about what your team actually does.
 We map the manual process first, then build something reliable that handles it.
-Whether the right tool is a scheduled script, a webhook handler, or a multi-step workflow, the approach is always the same.
+Whether the right tool is a scheduled script, a webhook handler, or a multi-step workflow, the approach is the same.
 Build something simple, readable, and easy to maintain.
-Automation that nobody can debug when something goes wrong is worse than no automation at all.
+Automation nobody can debug when something breaks is worse than no automation at all.

 People watching a data sheet on an iPad

-Most businesses have more manual work than they realize.
+Most businesses have more manual work than they realise.
 A short conversation is usually enough to identify the biggest time sinks and figure out what to tackle first.